vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 I will split the app into three main areas, namely **backend**, **frontend** and **devops**.
 Each of them will include different technologies, language, frameworks, tools etc. as necessary.

-Note on the versions: normally will go for the latest and greatest, but this might change as necessary.
+Note on the versions: I will normally go for the latest and greatest, but this might change as necessary.

 #### Backend
 * Spring Framework